lupyuen/lupyuen.github.io/src/ci.md

 # What's Next

 TODO

+TODO: Reduce to 15 concurrent

+(Perhaps we could review the Build Targets above and decide which targets should be excluded?
+Or reprioritised to run earlier / later?)

+(Or we could run all 1,594 builds only when the PR is Approved?
+So we can save on Build Times for the Submission / Resubmission of the PR?)

+_Isn't this a little excessive?_

+TODO: But we don't know which platforms are impacted!

+TODO: Switch to Self-Hosted Runners

 TODO: We might need a quicker way to "fail fast" and prevent other CI Jobs from running?
 Which will reduce the number of Runners?